kennethsoh/IE-ACHE/README.md

 This is an extension of an ongoing research project on Arithmetic Circuit Homomorphic encryption (ACHE) which was implemented based on Fast Fully Homomorphic Encryption over the Torus (TFHE).
 This iteration focuses on integrating ASN.1 Basic Encoding Rule for the purpose of calculating results of integer expressions up to 3 operands.

+This system is configured and tested for Ubuntu 20.04 LTS

 #### Dependencies

 * Fast Fully Homomorphic Encryption over the Torus (https://github.com/tfhe/tfhe)